Miracle in Soho: Michael Powell

 Powell wrote in his memoirs that he knew what Pressburger "was trying to get over in this mixture of fantasy, realism and superstition.
 It's a heady mixture that appeals to central Europeans and particularly Hungarians.
 They like shortcuts to a situation, and they jump from joke to joke."
-Powell disliked Aymes direction and felt the set was "a shambles... which still gives me nightmares to remember."
+Powell disliked Amyes's direction and felt the set was "a shambles... which still gives me nightmares to remember."
 Powell wrote "I never saw so much plot in my life; everybody was drowning and swimming in plot and the Soho atmosphere was laid on so thick that you couldn't care whether St Anthony was watching over his flock or not."
 He also felt John Gregson was miscast in a role for which Stanley Baker would have been better suited.
 "John Davis had his way," wrote Powell.
 "This was the kind of film he wanted made at Pinewood Studios."